BeastMode901/Europe-s-Top-5-League-Analysis/README.md

 - Windows Functions

 ### Questions Explored
-  1. What is the Distribution of Players among the  Leagues?
+  1. How are players distributed across the 5 leagues?
   2. How does the distribution of players vary by continent?
-  3. How are players from different continents distributed across the leagues?
+  3. Which country has the most players in this analysis?
-  4. How does the market value of players compare across the 5 leagues?
+  4. How does the market value of players compare across the leagues?
-  5. How does the market value of players compare across continents?
+  5. How are teams ranked by their players' average and total market values?
   6. How does the average market value of players vary across different age groups?
-  7. How do teams within the 5 leagues rank based on their lowest, highest, average, and total market values?
-  8. What is the ranking of forwards based on their goal-to-game ratio?
-  9. What is the ranking of midfielders based on their assists-to-game ratio?
+  7. What are the rankings of players based on their years of playing professionally?
-  10. What is the ranking of defenders based on their cards-to-game- ratio?
+  8. What is the average length of a playing career based on positions?
-  11. Which players have achieved over 100 games, 100 goals, and 100 assists?
+  9. Which forward with over 200 career games has scored the most goals?
+  10. Which midfielder with over 200 career appearances has the most assists?
+  11. Which defender with over 200 career games has received the most disciplinary cards?
-  12. How many players have never received a red card in their playing career?
+  12. How many players who have played over 150 games have never received a red card in their playing career?
-  13. How are teams ranked based on the total number of career goals scored, assists made, and disciplinary cards received by their players?
-  14. How are the leagues ranked according to the total number of career goals scored, assists made, and disciplinary cards received by their players?
-  15. How do the average age, youngest, and oldest players vary across the leagues?
-  16. What are the rankings of players within their teams and all players based on their years of professional experience?
-  17. Which players have been playing for their current club for at least 5 years?
+  13. Which players have played for their current club for at least 5 years?

 ### Interesting Queries
-Q4- How does the market value of players compare across the 5 leagues?
+Q4- How does the market value of players compare across the leagues?

 ```` SQL
  	WITH Leage_Market_Value AS (